olesia73/gamify-labs/low-fi/report.md

 STUDY CARD CREATION
 1. Card types not clearly differentiated [HIGH]
-    - Users don't understand differences between Title, Studygram, and Question card types (P1)
+    - Users don't understand differences between Title, Studygram, and Question card types (P1/Studio)
     - When asked if she understood card types, P1 answered "she didn't"
     - Plan: Add descriptive subtitles under each type: "Title: Headers & dividers", "Studygram: Visual notes", "Question: Q&A flashcards"
 9. "Set" terminology completely unclear [MEDIUM]
     - Users confused about what "set" means - course, collection, or something else (P1)
     - P1 asked "Add it to set what set?
 Do you mean the course?
 If I am already in social computing group then what's the point of adding it to a set"
-    - Plan: Replace "set" with clearer term like "Course" or "Subject" and add contextual explanation
+    - Plan: Add contextual explanation since set names corresponded to course names for the simplicity of the prototype which will not be the case
 10. Color picker offers too many options [LOW]
-    - Excessive color choices are overwhelming and unnecessary (P2)
+    - Excessive color choices are overwhelming and unnecessary (P2/Studio)
     - Studio audience suggested colour contrast check to ensure the content is readable
     - Plan: Reduce to 8-12 curated colors with optional custom color for advanced users